 Autocannibalism: Afraid of Clowns has Chris dream about a clown serving him a piece of cake that was part of his hand.
 It's lessened by the fact that Chris's hand appeared to turn into cake (and that it was All Just a Dream) but it still has this vibe and is genuinely unsettling.

 Baby-Doll Baby: In the episodes "Really You" and "Really You 2", Lily's mom starts treating Lily D (the doll) more like her daughter than the real Lily.

-Be Careful What You Wish For: "Best Friends Forever," "A Creature Was Stirring" (the first episode with this trope "that has a more-or-less happy ending as Timmy's parents decide not to divorce after losing their house to the Krampus as the children need love and support from both parents while they try to find a new place to live), "Headshot," "The Red Dress," "The Girl in the Painting," "Terrible Love," "Worry Dolls," and "Long Live Rock and Roll" (another episode that has a happy ending as Holden defeated Sir Maestro in the guitar duel and was able to save his friends), and "Mrs. Worthington." (another episode with a more-or-less happy ending as, while Nate and his sister begin to be more civil towards each other, they don't notice that Mrs. Worthington's hand is still in the attic and has drawn herself so she can come back to life).
+Be Careful What You Wish For: "Best Friends Forever," "A Creature Was Stirring" (the first episode with this trope "that has a more-or-less happy ending as Timmy's parents decide not to divorce after losing their house to the Krampus as the children need love and support from both parents while they try to find a new place to live), "Headshot," "The Red Dress," "The Girl in the Painting," "Terrible Love," "Worry Dolls," "Long Live Rock and Roll" (another episode that has a happy ending as Holden defeated Sir Maestro in the guitar duel and was able to save his friends), and "Mrs. Worthington." (another episode with a more-or-less happy ending as, while Nate and his sister begin to be more civil towards each other, they don't notice that Mrs. Worthington's hand is still in the attic and has drawn herself so she can come back to life).